harshitjain-23/DSA/README.md

 # DSA
-Here I will upload all code related to DSA in python
+Here  you will get all code related to DSA in python

 ### Topics Covered in DSA